 The projector is preset with several predefined picture modes so that you can choose one to suit your operating environment and input signal picture type. • Bright : Maximizes the brightness of the projected image.
 This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. • Presentation : Is designed for presentations.
 The brightness is emphasized in this mode to match PC and notebook coloring.
-Picture Mode • sRGB: Maximizes the purity of RGB colors to provide true-to-life images regardless of brightness setting.
-It is most suitable for viewing photos taken with an sRGB compatible and properly calibrated camera, and for viewing PC graphic and drawing applications such as AutoCAD. • Cinema: With well-balanced color saturation and contrast with a low brightness level, this is most suitable for enjoying movies in a totally dark environment (as you would find in a commercial cinema). • 3D: Is appropriate for playing 3D images and 3D video clips. • User I/User 2: Recalls the settings customized based on the current available picture modes.
-See Reference Mode on page 32.
+Picture Mode • sRGB : Maximizes the purity of RGB colors to provide true-to-life images regardless of brightness setting.
+It is most suitable for viewing photos taken with an sRGB compatible and properly calibrated camera, and for viewing PC graphic and drawing applications such as AutoCAD. • Infographic : Is perfect for presentations with the mixture of text and graphics due to its high color brightness and better color gradation to see the details clearly. • 3D: Is appropriate for playing 3D images and 3D video clips. • User I/User 2: Recalls the settings customized based on the current available picture modes.
+See Reference Mode on page 29.
 There are 2 user-definable modes if the current available picture modes are not suitable for your need.
-You can use one of the picture modes (except the User I/User 2 ) as a starting point and customize the settings.
+You can use one of the picture modes (except the User I/User 2) as a starting point and customize the settings.
 I. Go to Picture > Picture Mode.
 Reference Mode 2.
-Press ◄/▶ to select User I or User 2 .
-Mode 3.
-Press ▼ to highlight Reference Mode , and press ◀/▶ to select a picture mode that is closest to your need.
+Press ◄/▶ to select User I or User 2 . riode Press ▼ to highlight Reference Mode, and press ◄/► to select a picture mode that is closest to your need.
 Press ▼ to select a menu item to be changed and adjust the value.
 The adjustments define the selected user mode.
 Brightness The higher the value, the brighter the image.
 Adjust this control so the black areas of the image appear just as black and that detail in the dark areas is visible.
 Contrast The higher the value, the greater the contrast.
 Use this to set the peak white level after you have previously adjusted the Brightness setting to suit your selected input and viewing environment.
 Color Lower setting produces less saturated colors.
 If the setting is too high, colors on the image will be overpowering, which makes the image unrealistic.
-Sharpness The higher the value, the sharper the picture becomes.
-Brilliant Color This feature utilizes a new color-processing algorithm and system level enhancements to enable higher brightness while providing truer, more vibrant colors in picture.
-It enables a greater than 50% brightness increase in mid-tone images, which are common in video and natural scenes, so the projector reproduces images in realistic and true colors.
-If you prefer images with that quality, select On .
-When Off is selected, the Color Temperature function is not available.
+Tint The higher the value, the more greenish the picture becomes.
+The lower the value, the more reddish the picture becomes.
+The higher the value, the sharper the picture becomes.